rachael-coder/Customer-Churn-Project/README.md

 ## Objectives

-Predict whether a customer will churn or not using service and behavior data.
+Predict whether a customer will churn or not based on certain features.

 Build and evaluate a baseline model and a more advanced model.